marpple/FxTS/website/docs_md/getting-started.md

 ); // typeof 'sum' inffered as the number
 ```

+Note: It is recommended to enable 'strictFunctionTypes' tsc option.
+If not, type inference does not work as we expected.
+For example, in the example above, `sum` is not inferred as a number type if the option is turned off.

 ### Javascript

 Usage is the same as typescript, but there are several points to note.